Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 The positive was that many more people took khrystal treatment to regain the use of their limbs and repair damage to their brains and nervous systems.
 The negative was that there was a much stronger demand for khrystal for medical purposes, sometimes higher than the supply of medically programmed khrystal.
 It had to be excreted by medically trained Khybors at the time of the infusion into the patient’s system.
 The growing gap between supply and demand provided opportunity for those who spoke against Khybors to accuse them of holding dying and critically injured patients hostage, for profit.
 While the knowledge that no patients treated with khrystal would produce Khybor children had decreased the general fear of Khybors, it had also pushed public opinion in a new direction.

-Those who worked against accepting Khybors as full Humans, with all rights, including the right to reproduce and pass on their gifts, now insisted that no more Khybors should be allowed to be born.
+Those who worked against accepting Khybors as full humans, with all rights, including the right to reproduce and pass on their gifts, now insisted that no more Khybors should be allowed to be born.
 Even in the face of the demand for medical khrystal, which could only come from living Khybors and not generated in a laboratory, they insisted no more future generations of Khybors were necessary.
 They whispered and insinuated, and when public opinion was on their side, they shouted that Khybors had always been able to turn off khrystal and keep it from passing on to future generations.
-The only reason they allowed their children to be born with khrystal was to perpetuate the false belief that they were a special breed, a superior breed, and to fulfill their long-range plan to destroy the Human race.
-Rorin had laughed the first time someone who didn’t know he had Khybor relatives approached him with the “new” idea and asked what he thought.
-He hadn’t laughed at the totally ridiculous, yet eagerly accepted idea in years.
+The only reason they allowed their children to be born with khrystal was to perpetuate the false belief that they were a special breed, a superior breed, and to fulfill their long-range plan to destroy the human race.

 “The only Khybor?”
 Dr. Teller frowned as he settled into his desk.
 Then he shook his head and a weary chuckle escaped him.
 “Is that what they’re telling all of you back in the core worlds?”

 “Well, all the adults were slaughtered and the children were so badly damaged they needed life-support tubes and had to be shipped off-planet to better equipped medical facilities.
-There were all sorts of stories of equipment problems and sabotage, and needing to do a purge of the staff here, because the Set’ri had infiltrated some of their own to prepare for the attack.”
+There were all sorts of stories of equipment problems and sabotage and needing to do a purge of the staff here, because the Set’ri had infiltrated to prepare for the attack.”
 Rorin thought for a moment, while the administrator just watched him, that hint of a smile waiting to emerge.
 “What is idle speculation, what is hopeful theorizing from our enemies, and what is self-defensive lies?”

 “Granted, we did do all we could to hide the numbers of the children who survived the massacre and what condition they were in.
 Yes, all of them required life-support tubes.
 And yes, we did consider shipping them off-planet for more sophisticated care than we could offer them.
 However…we’re a long way from Vidan.
 It wasn’t just the communication lags that slowed down our decisions and asking for assistance.”